Shopon-Hossen/ecommerce-api-drf/README.md

   - Images are stored locally.
   - Default profile picture when no image is provided.
-  - Images larger than **2MB** are not uploaded.
+  - Images larger than **5MB** are not uploaded.
   - Prevents super high-resolution images.

 - **Shop Management**

   - Create, Read, Update, Delete (CRUD) shops.
-  - Search shops.
-  - Fuzzy Search shops (Typo correction, best match first).
+  - Fuzzy search shops (Typo correction, best match first).
+  - Like/Pin any shop by any Users.

+- **Product Management**

+  - Product can be Create, Update, Delete if user owner of the shop.
+  - Any user can see: list and detail of Products.
+  - Fuzzy search products using pg_trgm.
+  - Filtering product (price range, ordering).
+  - Any logged in user can rate any Products.

 ## 🚀 Installation & Setup